benzitohhh/c-the-hard-way/notes.md

    Libraries:

-      Libraries are a bunch of object files, grouped together in a single file.
+      Libraries are a bunch of object files, grouped together in a single file, often by using the ar archiver tool.

       /usr/lib       contains the standard libraries (i.e. libc.so, libc.a, libc.dylib etc..)